AncientNLP/potnia/paper.md

 # Availability

 Potnia is open-source software released under the Apache 2.0 license.
-It is available through [PyPI](https://pypi.org/project/potnia/) and [GitHub](https://github.com/AncientNLP/potnia).
+It is available through PyPI [https://pypi.org/project/potnia/](https://pypi.org/project/potnia/) and Github [https://github.com/AncientNLP/potnia](https://github.com/AncientNLP/potnia).
 We welcome contributions from the community and adhere to the Contributor Covenant Code of Conduct.
 Documentation is available at [https://ancientnlp.github.io/potnia/](https://ancientnlp.github.io/potnia/).

 # Acknowledgements